-Funeral Services, Associate of Applied Sciences
+Funeral Services, Associate of Applied Sciences (online program)

 The Funeral Services Associate of Applied Science degree meets current curriculum standards as set forth by the American Board of Funeral Service Education and is designed to educate students in every phase of funeral service so that program graduates are prepared for entry-level employment in funeral service.
-The Associate of Applied Science in Funeral Service Education at the University of Arkansas Hope-Texarkana is accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097 (816) 233-3747.
+The Funeral Service Associate Degree Program at the University of Arkansas Hope-Texarkana is accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097 (816) 233-3747.
 Web: www.abfse.org.